MarioArnt/robespierre/README.md

 git push --tags
 ```

-When branch is merged on main, the packages are built and publish on NPM.
+> This must be done on main branch, only maintainers are allowed to push tags on main